Maryam-Sayadi/bioinformatics-workbook/Appendix/ProcessingProteinSequencingData.md

  and press Enter.
 The normalized value will be calculated in the chosen cell.

   Double Click on the chosen cell.
 The formula will be shown.
 We are going to repeat the calculation for the whole column.
 In each cell the normalized value is calculated using a different Abundance number but the RTCL value will be the same for the whole replicate.
 If we use autofill at this step Excel will shift the RTCL cell at each step.
-To fix the position of the RTCL cell, use "$" before the name of the column and row of the RTCL cell in the shown formula and hit Enter again.
+To fix the position of the RTCL cell, use `$` before the the column and row number of the RTCL cell in the shown formula and hit Enter again.

   Example:

       =B2/$I$2

-  where B2 is the address of the cell containing abundance and I2 refers to the cell containing the average RTCL.
+  where B2 is the address of the cell containing the abundance and I2 refers to the cell containing the average RTCL.

 ##### Autofill

   Select the cell containing the formula.
-Move the cursor over the little block in the lower right corner of the active cell. .
+Move the cursor over the little block in the lower right corner of the active cell.
 The  cursor changes to a hairline `plus sign`.
 Double click on the plus sign  and the normalized values will be calculated for the  first replicate.

   * important note: